SNPW Board of Directors have decided to allow the period to lapse and to waive its option to implement a reverse stock split

 About Sun Pacific Holding Corp.

 Sun Pacific Holding Corp.
-SNPW uses management's knowledge and experience to serve its customers and now its shareholders through quality service and equipment, working to keep customers satisfied, and by doing our part in protecting the environment with smart green technology.
+(Other OTC: SNPW) uses management's knowledge and experience to serve its customers and now its shareholders through quality service and equipment, working to keep customers satisfied, and by doing our part in protecting the environment with smart green technology.
 For more information, visit www.sunpacificholding.com.

 Safe Harbor and Forward-Looking Statements